legislation/legislation-gate-amendments/doc/getting-started/getting-started.md

 	  * We recommend increasing the amount of RAM available to GATE for optimum performance.
 If you have at least 4GB of RAM, open `gate.l4j.ini` in a text editor and add on a new line the text `-Xmx2G`.
 (If you have more than 4GB of RAM, increase the `2` to half of the RAM available in your system.)
 This will allow GATE to use more RAM, which will mean that it will both run faster and run out of memory less often.

 6. Download and install SWI-Prolog.
-	* **Note:** The GATE package will look for SWI-Prolog at `C:/Program Files/swipl/bin/swipl.exe` (on Windows) or `/usr/local/bin/swipl` (on macOS/Linux/UNIX).
+	* **Note:** The GATE package will look for SWI-Prolog at `C:/Program Files/swipl/bin/swipl.exe` (on Windows) or for an executable called `swipl` in your path (on macOS/Linux/UNIX).
 If you have installed SWI-Prolog elsewhere, you will need to change the path in the Prolog Parser component's creole.xml file.
 	* To specify a new path to SWI-Prolog, open `LegislationAmendments/gate-resources/Prolog_Parser/creole.xml` with a text editor and add the path to the SWI-Prolog interpreter in the `DEFAULT` attribute of the `swiPrologExecutable` parameter:
 ```xml
 <!-- change "C:/path/to/swipl/bin/swipl.exe" to the SWI-Prolog path on your system -->